websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

     }
     ```

-Once you have updated both of these configurations, then auto-scaling can your `liferay` service's instances up to your newly defined maximum.
+Once you have updated both of these configurations, auto-scaling increases your `liferay` service's instances up to your newly defined maximum as needed.

 ## Auto-scaling and DXP Activation Keys